HRT and cancer

-Hormone replacement therapy, or HRT, treats these symptoms by boosting the body with more female sex hormones.
+HRT treats these symptoms by boosting the body with more female sex hormones.
 There are three types of HRT:

-- Oestrogen-only HRT, which consists only of oestrogen
+- Oestrogen-only HRT, which consists only of oestrogen.

-- Cyclical HRT, where oestrogen is taken continuously but progestogen, another female sex hormone, is given in monthly or three-monthly doses
+- Cyclical HRT, where oestrogen is taken continuously but progestogen, another female sex hormone, is given in monthly or three-monthly doses.

 - Continuous combined HRT, which contains oestrogen and progestogen, taken at the same time.